MQBIOL/tidydata-2024-samklauer/Raw Data/README.md

 Data: Snake Venom Protein Activity Assay Data from 03/09/21*

-Authors: Abhinandan Chowdhury and Dr. Christina Zdenek, working in the group of A/Prof Bryan Fry
+Raw Data Authors: Abhinandan Chowdhury and Dr. Christina Zdenek, working in the group of A/Prof Bryan Fry

 Location: University of Queensland, QLD Australia